- Released: 1981

 For all I know, that could be the best or worst song ever written, but I don’t think it would change my view that Red Mecca is really good.
 The music is somehow melodic and dissonant at the same time, and always intense.
 ‘Red Mask’ and ‘Black Mask’ are both superb, and is the currently somewhat distastefully named ‘Spread the Virus’.

 At times, Red Mecca reminds me of the sound of a dial-up internet connection, but that itself was strangely tuneful.
-I’ll have to keep searching for ‘A Thousand Ways’ is it grate on me that I technically haven’t “listened to” the album.
+I’ll have to keep searching for ‘A Thousand Ways’ as it grates on me that I technically haven’t “listened to” the album.